-Size.
 To ensure compatibility, you must know the length of your gun and the object ahead of time.
 Getting a case that is too big or too tiny is pointless since your firearm will not fit snugly.
 Furthermore, some cases are large enough to accommodate many guns and accessories at the same time.

-Storage.
 A case with storage compartments is more practical since it allows you to store additional items like calls, earplugs, choke tubes, and other equipment that you might require during your hunting trip.

 You'll want a shotgun case that can withstand a lot of punishment.
 If a case isn't durable enough to withstand daily use, it's a waste of money.
 Because hard cases are composed of solid polymer rather than soft cloth, they are often more durable than soft cases.
 Soft casings, on the other hand, will fray before failing and may be mended with some sewing talent.
 Double stitching and heavyweight fabrics, such as nylon, are still popular.
 Keep an eye out for grips that wrap around the casing.

-Water resistance.
-It's possible that it'll rain severely while you're out hunting.
+It may rain severely while you're out hunting.
 As a result, it's critical to select a shotgun casing that can prevent water from entering the case.
 This keeps it from becoming damaged and saves you money on a replacement.

 In the unfortunate event that your rifle falls into the water, it's important to locate a case that will keep it from sinking to the bottom and spoiling your hunt.
 Invest in a case that can float.